Use ONNX model converted from TensorFlow to recognize hand-written digits with ibm-watsonx-ai

 print(json.dumps(model_details, indent=2))

-5. Deploy and score ONNX model¶
+5. Deploying and scoring ONNX model¶

 In this section you'll learn how to create an online scoring service and predict on unseen data.

 5.1.
-Create online deployment for published model¶
+Creating online deployment for published model¶

 metadata = {